Learn how to enjoy classical music from the Kanagawa Philharmonic Orchestra's Music Director

 Fashion and the city of Yokohama make the concert even more special

-Sakakibara: My next suggestion is to enjoy fashion and the city along with the concert.
-When I look at the customers, I notice that they are carrying Kanagawa Philharmonic Orchestra mascot "Blue Dull" goods and Kanagawa Philharmonic Orchestra bags, and they are using the Blue Dull color blue as a point color in their fashion.
+Sakakibara : My next suggestion is to enjoy fashion and the city along with the concert.
+When observing our customers, I notice that they are carrying merchandise featuring the Kanagawa Philharmonic Orchestra's mascot, "Blue Dull," or Kanagawa Philharmonic Orchestra bags, and that they are incorporating the Blue Dull color into their fashion.

---Just like you can wear merchandise at amusement parks or concerts, it's okay to enjoy classical music too!
+The Bludal handkerchief has the same pattern as the ties and scarves worn by the band members.- Just like wearing merchandise at amusement parks or concerts, it's okay to enjoy classical music too!

 Sakakibara : Of course.
-It's great if you can get excited for a concert.
-There are also many people who enjoy Yokohama before and after the concert.
+It's great to get excited for the concert.
+Many people also enjoy Yokohama before and after the concert.

 If you go to Yokohama Minato Mirai Hall, you can enjoy sightseeing in the new Yokohama.
-If you go to Prefectural Hall, you can visit Marine Tower and Chinatown, or go a little further to Motomachi.
-If you go to Music Hall, you can go down the Momijizaka slope and have a drink at Noge, where you can enjoy the deep side of Yokohama.
+If you go to Prefectural Hall, you can visit the Marine Tower and Chinatown, or if you go a little further, Motomachi is also good.
+If you go to the Music Hall, you can go down Momijizaka and have a drink in Noge, where you can enjoy the deep side of Yokohama.

 It will be fun to talk about your impressions of the concert while enjoying sightseeing and food in Yokohama.